 The world's largest wind farms located in the North West

 In 2017, Ørsted built the world's largest offshore wind turbines at Burbo Bank Extension of the Merseyside Coast.
-In autumn 2018, the construction of the Walney Extension, off the coast of Cumbria, is under construction, will be finalised.
-This extension alone is expected to have the world’s largest offshore installed capacity: 90 7-8 MW capacity turbines that are taller than the Blackpool Tower covering an area of 20,000 football pitches.
+In 2018, the construction of the Walney Extension, off the coast of Cumbria, was finalised.
+The extension alone is made up of 87 turbines (taller than the Blackpool Tower), has a total capacity of 659 MW and covering an area of 20,000 football pitches.

 Our work also focuses on the impacts of underwater noise from the construction of offshore wind farms.
 Construction can cause large levels of noise to radiate into the marine environment.
 This has the potential to cause injury and disturbance to marine mammals.
 We believe noise reduction plans should be implemented at a whole seas level.

 We use the sea in a variety of ways.
 From fishing, to aggregates, to recreational use we make huge demands on the marine environment.
 Marine plans aim to set out the sustainable use of our seas.
 The Marine Management Organisation is responsible for the creation of marine planning.
-Currently there are 10 marine plan areas, including the North West, and it is expected that marine plans for each area will be in place by 2021.
+Currently there are 10 marine plan areas, including the North West.
+See below for how we have been involved in their development.

 We believe more could be achieved through marine planning.
 We want to see a regional seas approach to marine spatial planning.
 This would create wildlife areas, resource areas and sustainable fishing areas.
 Read our report to find out more: